 Fly Fishing the River Usk & Tributaries

-With Welsh rivers now open for trout fishing and travel into Wales soon to be permitted for visitors (anticipated 12th April) why not plan an early season fishing trip to the famous River Usk or its tributaries?
+With Welsh rivers now opening on March 3rd, why not plan an early season trout fishing trip to the famous River Usk or its tributaries?

 Here Denise Ashton of the Wild Trout Trust writes about fishing her favourite Welsh rivers and includes plenty of great tips and advice for visiting anglers.